-Contributor James “Jay” Ford is Professor of East Asian Religions and former Chair of the Department for the Study of Religions at Wake Forest University.
+Contributor James “Jay” Ford is a recently retired Professor Emeritus of East Asian Religions and former Chair of the Department for the Study of Religions at Wake Forest University.
 He is the author of Jokei and Buddhist Devotion in Early Medieval Japan and The Divine Quest – East and West: A Comparative Study of Ultimate Realities.
-Dr. Ford is currently working on a social history of Mahayana Buddhism.
 Praxis Circle interviewed James Ford because of his knowledge, expertise, and experience with Eastern religions, including Buddhism and Hinduism, and with Christianity, and his ability to speak with authority when comparing Eastern and Western worldviews and their differing concepts of ultimate reality.

 Dr. Ford, a Richmond, VA native, grew up in North Carolina and graduated with a B.A. in Mathematics from the University of North Carolina at Chapel Hill in 1979.
 After graduation, he worked in New York City in finance and in Greensboro, NC, in consumer product marketing.